owncloud/docs/docs/build-the-docs.md

     ```
     There are several ways to fix this, only one is shown when using Chrome browsers.
 Install the plugin named [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/lhobafahddgcelffkeicbaginigeejlf).

 4. When building docs, the following environment variables must be added to the build process.
-Note that you can use any `yarn antora-xxx` command:
+Note that you can use any `npm antora-xxx` command:
     ```
     UPDATE_SEARCH_INDEX=true \
     ELASTICSEARCH_NODE=http://localhost:9200 \
     ELASTICSEARCH_INDEX=docs \
     ELASTICSEARCH_WRITE_AUTH=x:y \
-    yarn antora-local
+    npm antora-local
     ```
     Note that `ELASTICSEARCH_WRITE_AUTH` is necessary for building though it does not do any authentication.
 A value for that envvar must not be omitted but can be any dummy value you like in the format of at minimum two characters separated by a colon.